-- We may also, if we consider it appropriate, invite you to a meeting to discuss your complaint.
+- We may also if we consider it appropriate, invite you to a meeting to discuss your complaint.
 You do not have to attend if you do not wish to or if you are unable to.
 We will be happy to discuss the matter with you by telephone.

-- We will aim to be in a position to write to you in detail within twenty one days of our acknowledgment of your complaint to tell you what we have done and what we propose to do to resolve your complaint.
+- We will aim to be in a position to write to you in detail within twenty-one days of our acknowledgement of your complaint to tell you what we have done and what we propose to do to resolve your complaint.
 However, where that is not possible because, for example, further enquiries need to be made we will write to you to explain the stage the investigation has reached and how soon we expect to be able to provide a full reply.
 Under the procedures set out by the Legal Ombudsman, there is an overriding time limit of eight weeks for the full conclusion of any complaint.

 What If I Am Not Satisfied With The Outcome Of My Complaint?

 If you are unhappy with the outcome of our complaints handling procedure, please let us know and we will review the matter.

 At the conclusion of the complaint and if you are not satisfied with our handling of the complaint in some instances clients also have a right to ask the Legal Ombudsman to consider the complaint.

 This applies if you are an individual, a business with fewer than 10 employees and turnover or assets not exceeding a certain threshold, a charity or trust with a net income of less than £1m, or if you fall within certain other categories.

 If the Legal Ombudsman is to consider a complaint normally it needs to fall inside 2 time limits both of which need to apply: